The Old Man and the Tree: Plot

 Darius is approached by Socks and more white people, with Socks referring to the incident as "some real 12 Years a Slave shit", making him even more uncomfortable.
 Socks then exaggerates the story, claiming the woman said "All Lives Matter".
 MK then arrives, wanting Darius to meet her fiancé, Will, and is cornered and insulted by the partygoers.
 Earn finds Alfred, who had his hat stolen by a girl running through the house.
 Alfred complains about Fernando while Earn also shares his frustration regarding TJ's art.
 TJ approaches them to tell them that Fernando left, angering Alfred as he didn't pay him.
 Earn then sees Van talking with a man and approaches her, questioning if she is mad at him for anything, which she denies.
 As she leaves, she pushes a woman into a pool.

 Earn changes his mind about TJ's plot to get some of Will's money following a conversation with the aspiring artist and after noticing a slave in the background of a photo of Will's ancestors.
 Earn then convinces Will to let him manage TJ.
 He is then approached by Darius, who wants to leave for all the events that happened.
 Alfred confronts Fernando outside his bedroom, demanding the money.
 When Fernando refuses to face him, Alfred takes a chainsaw and starts cutting the tree while Fernando stares.
 As Earn calls for a drive home, Darius is approached by Will, who apologizes for MK's "behavior" and states he is calling off the wedding.
 Alfred then takes some of the items of the house and the three leave the property.
 Darius sees MK crying outside but Alfred forces him to enter their car.
 They then laugh, until Socks is revealed to be in the front seat and gives Alfred his hat back.

 In a mid-credit scene, Van is seen at a kebab shop.
+An item she stole from the billionaire's house sits in front of her on the table.
 She is called by Earn but she ignores his call.